PBC48/ECE-3400-Fall-2018/docs/lab2.md

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab02/schematic-Phototransistor%20with%20OpAmp.PNG" width="800"/>
     <font size="2">
-    <figcaption> Schematic of IR with OpAmp and bandpass filter
+    <figcaption> <b>Schematic of IR with OpAmp and bandpass filter</b>
     </figcaption>
     </font>
 </figure>

 We opted with using a high pass filter to remove any DC bias inherent in the output of the sensor because the DC bias is already high at around 4v.
 We then amplified the filtered signal by a factor of 20 which can be adjusted as needed.
 The amplification seems like a good amount based on the detection strength of the IR sensor.
 After we amplified the signal, we ran the output through a low pass filter that removes any high frequency noise and harmonics.
+We chose the values of the capacitor and resistor such that the bandpass filter contains a lower cutoff frequency of 5.5kHz and higher cuttoff frequency of 6.5kHz.
+The formula to calculate the cutoff frequency is 1/(2*pi*RC).
 This completes our bandpass filter.

 ### Testing
 For testing we started with unit tests by turning on the hat and holding it a certain distance from the phototransistor and check the output of the FFT printing to serial.
 We also implemented a blinking LED that would increase blinking rate as the IR gets closer to the phototransistor.
 The frequency of the blink rates tell us how close the hat is to the IR sensor.
 This tells us that the sensor is working as intended.
+In the video, the blinking is from the Arduino's internal LED although we should have used an external instead for demostration purposes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_hD_c_GUQas?rel=0&amp;controls=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 We also reedited the FFT library's codes to record FFT values in a single FFT cycle for better side by side comparison.
 Here are the results:

 We divided the tests as such:
--off: IR hat turned off
+- off: IR hat turned off
--far: IR hat 1.5 intersections away from sensor
+- far: IR hat 1.5 intersections away from sensor
--mid: IR hat 0.5 intersections away from sensor
+- mid: IR hat 0.5 intersections away from sensor
--close: IR hat right next to sensor
+- close: IR hat right next to sensor

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab02/IRnoOpAmp.PNG" width="800"/>
     <font size="2">
-    <figcaption> FFT of IR without Op Amp
+    <figcaption> <b>FFT of IR without Op Amp</b>
     </figcaption>
     </font>
 </figure>